-The Latest: Official calls stopping Austin bomber rewarding
+The Latest: Bombing victim accepted at Oberlin before death

-AUSTIN, Texas – The Latest on the investigation of Austin's serial bomber (all times local):
+AUSTIN, Texas – The Latest on the Austin bombings investigation (all times local):

 11 a.m.